Kalahari Debate

 The Kalahari Debate began in the 1980s amongst anthropologists, archaeologists, and historians about how the San people and hunter-gatherer societies in southern Africa have lived in the past.

 Richard Borshay Lee conducted early and extensive ethnographic research among a San community, the !Kung San.
 He and other traditionalists consider the San to have been, historically, isolated and independent hunter/gatherers separate from nearby societies.
 Wilmsen, Denbow and the revisionists oppose these views.
 They believe that the San have not always been an isolated community, but rather have played important economic roles in surrounding communities.
 They claim that over time the San have become a dispossessed and marginalized people.
-Traditionalists or "isolationists" scholars include Lee and Irven DeVore.
-The revisionists or "integrationists" scholars were led by Edwin Wilmsen and James Denbow.
+Traditionalists or "isolationist" scholars include Lee and Irven DeVore.
+The revisionists or "integrationist" scholars were led by Edwin Wilmsen and James Denbow.

-Both sides use anthropological and archaeological evidence as evidence for their position.
+Both sides use anthropological and archaeological evidence to support their position.
 They interpret cave paintings in Tsodilo Hills, and they also use artifacts such as faunal remains of cattle or sheep found at San sites.
 They even find Early Stone Age and Early Iron Age technologies at San sites, which both sides use to back their arguments.

 Traditionalists

 The San are a relatively small group of people whose communities are scattered throughout the Kalahari Desert in southern Africa.
-They are well known for practicing a hunter/gatherer subsistence strategy (also known as a "foraging" mode of production).
+They are well known for practising a hunter/gatherer subsistence strategy (also known as a "foraging" mode of production).
 Traditionalists, including Richard Lee and other anthropologists, view the San as maintaining this old but adaptable way of life, even in the face of changing external circumstances.